Please wait a moment until all data is loaded. This message will disappear when all data is loaded.

 -

-the methyltransferases specifically recognizes the N-terminal X-Pro-Lys sequence motif.
+Substrates: the methyltransferases specifically recognizes the N-terminal X-Pro-Lys sequence motif.
 Localization of methylation sites by top down mass spectrometry using collisionally activated dissociation or electron capture dissociation.
-The enzyme can also recognize species with N-terminal alanine and serine residues in addition to those with proline residues, but the proline residue in position 1 is a preferred substrate
+The yeast enzyme can also recognize species with N-terminal alanine and serine residues in addition to those with proline residues, although to a lesser extent, the proline residue in position 1 is a preferred substrate

 ?